poulsp/PspMultiRoomPlayer/README.md

 Insert at the buttom of /etc/asound.conf or where your config is. replace the X "hw:X,0" with your soundcard number. show the soundcard and number with aplay -l

-The problem the X "hw:X,0" can change after a reboot, so I vill find a solution.

     pcm.snapcastSpeaker {
        type plug